The Latest Update From Foothills Church!

-Foothills Church has resumed in-person gatherings on Sundays.
+Foothills Church has resumed in-person gatherings.
 We are offering two live services at 9 and 11 am, and we will continue offering an Online Worship experience for anyone who is sick, immunocompromised, or simply not comfortable with returning to social gatherings.
-There are a number of factors that have gone into making this decision, and we know there are different opinions about when in-person gatherings should have resumed.
-With restrictions loosening across the state of Tennessee, and numbers of COVID-19 cases continuing to stabilize, the leadership of FC has determined that it is time to return to in-person gatherings.
+There are a number of factors that have gone into making this decision, and we know there are different opinions about when in-person gatherings should resume.
+With that being said, the leadership of FC has determined that it is time to return to in-person gatherings.

 What will I do with my kids on Sundays?